valentin994/fast-api-crud-boilerplate/README.md

 Available routes:

+- GET "/" -> Shows all available routes
 - GET "/user" -> Fetches all users from the database
 - POST "/user/" -> Register an user with unique email required